Sunday, 23 November 2014

 In 1980, I officially discovered The Beatles!
 This was in great part thanks to a 1978 film about the band's early years that I watched on television, and a downstairs neighbor and friend of my mother's.
 She had a couple original pressings of early Beatles records that she allowed me to listen to.
 They were titled, respectively, Twist and Shout (a Canadian version of The Beatles 1963 debut album Please Please Me) and Something New (an altered version of A Hard Day's Night).
 I especially loved the former album.
 In 1981, I received a copy of the Beatles compilation, Reel Music, a collection of songs featured in the five films the band made, from "A Hard Day's Night" in 1964 to "Let It Be" in 1970.
 It was a Christmas present from my parents, and I played that album a lot, especially digging the classic psychedelic track, "I Am the Walrus".
 However, it wouldn't be until the late 80s that I would finally become an official "Beatles fan" wholesale, thanks to a small 1987 indie film called Five Corners, starring Jodie Foster.

 While the plethora of K-Tel albums were filling up the brass record-holder in our living room with pop/rock, there was still the occasional country album making its way through the front door.
 One particular country act that first made it big in the early 80s was, of course, Alabama.
 Their 1980 debut, My Home's in Alabama (which featured the classic tunes "Why Lady Why" and "Tennessee River"), was an instant hit with country music lovers.
-And even some listeners more prone towards pop/rock music started noticing this tuneful combo that sported a few rock influences in their fresh "new sound", as far a country music was concerned at least.
+And even some listeners more prone towards pop/rock music started noticing this tuneful combo that sported a few rock influences in their fresh "new sound", as far as country music was concerned at least.
 And so it was actually their sophomore effort, Feels So Right, that my mother purchased and brought home for us to listen to on the turntable.
 This terrific album spawned such huge hits as "Love in the First Degree", "Old Flame", and the beautiful title track.
 And for the first time, Alabama began achieving cross-over success as well, with both "Love in the First Degree" and "Feels So Right" cracking the Billboard Top 40 on the pop charts; the former actually peaking at #15.
 "The Beatles of country music" continued their phenomenal success with subsequent albums like Mountain Music, The Closer You Get (this album has my absolute favorite Alabama song on it: "Dixieland Delight"), and Roll On.
 Every single released off these albums hit #1 on the country charts, and they even managed a couple more "pop hits" until they stopped beginning with the Roll On album.
 They kind of lost me after 1985, because I found their later songs didn't have the distinctive hooks and quality their first six albums had, although they'd continue having amazing success right up to the early 90s before it finally waned, and other country acts were dominating the genre, like Brooks & Dunn, Garth Brooks, Shania Twain, George Strait and Alan Jackson.

 And so it was, for me, personally, in 1982 that my own musical journey would officially begin with the purchasing of my very first 45-single record with my own money.
 That 45-single was none other than the corny, but insidiously catchy and well-meaning, Paul McCartney/Stevie Wonder smash-hit, "Ebony and Ivory"!
 I absolutely fell in love with this song during the spring of that year.
 It was at this time that I started listening to the radio by myself, instead of what I was used to prior to that; that is, listening to whatever my parents happened to be listening to on our stereo.
 I finally received my very own small radio and tape-deck, and would incessantly listen to the radio in my bedroom.
-And when I heard a song that hit my aural sweet-spot, I would tape it on one of the cheap blank cassettes I had bought for only a couple of bucks at the Zellers department store at the nearby shopping mall in my area of town in Saint John.
-I had been taping at that time in 1982 songs like: "I.G.Y" - Donald Fagan, "Industrial Disease" - Dire Straits, "Arthur's Theme (The Best That You Can Do)" - Christopher Cross, "What If We Fall in Love" - April Wine (a nostalgia-heavy song that instantly evokes a time when I started collecting comics and even making my own, using characters I had created, while listening to songs on the radio like this one), "'65 Love Affair" - Paul Davis, "Heat of the Moment" - Asia, "You Drive Me Crazy" - Shakin' Stevens, "When I'm With You" - Sheriff, 'Love's Been a Little Bit Hard on Me" - Juice Newton, "Steppin' Out" - Joe Jackson, "Pass the Dutchie" - Musical Youth, "Whatcha Gonna Do" - Chilliwack, "Hard to Say I'm Sorry" - Chicago, "The One You Love" - Glenn Frey, "Pressure" - Billy Joel, "You Can Do Magic" - America, "I Ran (So Far Away)" - A Flock of Seagulls, "Make a Move on Me" - Olivia Newton-John, "Words" - FR David (this delightfully saccharine song would become the second 45-single I would ever buy), and lastly, because it was, after all, my favorite song of 1982 (keep in mind I was an impressionable 14 year-old boy at the time!), "Eye of the Tiger" - Survivor.
+And when I heard a song that hit my aural sweet-spot, I would tape it on one of the cheap blank cassettes I had bought for only a couple of bucks at the Zellers department store at the nearby shopping mall in my area of town in Saint John, New Brunswick.
+I had been taping at that time in 1982 songs like: "I.G.Y" - Donald Fagan, "Industrial Disease" - Dire Straits, "Arthur's Theme (The Best That You Can Do)" - Christopher Cross, "What If We Fall in Love" - April Wine (a nostalgia-heavy song that instantly evokes a time when I started collecting comics and even making my own, using characters I had created, while listening to songs on the radio like this one), "'65 Love Affair" - Paul Davis, "Heat of the Moment" - Asia, "You Drive Me Crazy" - Shakin' Stevens, "When I'm With You" - Sheriff, 'Love's Been a Little Bit Hard on Me" - Juice Newton, "Steppin' Out" - Joe Jackson, "Pass the Dutchie" - Musical Youth, "Whatcha Gonna Do" - Chilliwack, "Hard to Say I'm Sorry" - Chicago, "The One You Love" - Glenn Frey, "Pressure" - Billy Joel, "You Can Do Magic" - America, "I Ran (So Far Away)" - A Flock of Seagulls, "Make a Move on Me" - Olivia Newton-John, "Words" - FR David (this delightfully saccharine song would become the second 45-single I would ever buy), and lastly, because it was, after all, my favorite song of 1982 (keep in mind I was an impressionable 14 year-old boy at the time!), "Eye of the Tiger" - Survivor, from the Rocky III soundtrack.

 Late in 1982, I discovered the American Top 40 weekly radio show with Casey Kasem.
 It aired every Sunday afternoon on Saint John's CFBC radio-station.
 I listened to the program week after week hearing all the contemporary hits of the day and learning many tidbits of pop music history from Mr. Kasem's between-song monologues.
 I absorbed a lot.
 I even began writing the entire Top 40 down on loose-leaf paper in early 1984!
 Music nerddom had taken me over for sure by then.
 One of the big hits that took radio by storm around the end of 1982 was Hall & Oates' first single from their album, H2O.
 The song's title was "Maneater", and it completely mesmerized me with its brooding saxophone riff, haunting, urban melody and production, and Daryl Hall's solid, dramatic vocals about a sexually ferocious vixen.
 These were not exactly "politically-correct" times; not that that was a bad thing, to be sure, considering what has transpired since in our, now, ridiculously hyper-sensitive-leave-no-specialty-group/individual-behind mentality and defensive, narcissistic culture.
 I recorded the tune right off the radio on my little tape-deck and played it incessantly.
 At the time, I really felt it was the greatest song I ever heard!
 That is, until I heard The Police's "Every Breath You Take" six months later in mid-1983!